What is next of kin and how do courts determine it?

 Also, you can and should consult with a probate lawyer if you have any confusion about the process.
 It can be complex, but rest assured that in the end, your loved one’s assets will be properly distributed to their rightful heirs.

 You may be eligible for free bereavement support.
 Empathy can help with everything from funeral planning to estate administration, with step-by-step guidance and real-time expert support.
-Many people get free premium access to Empathy as a benefit with their life insurance claim.
-We partner with New York Life, Guardian Life Insurance Company, Bestow, Lemonade, and other leading carriers.
-When you make your life insurance claim, talk to your representative about whether Empathy is a benefit they offer.
+Over 40 million people in the US & Canada get free premium access to Empathy via their life insurance provider or directly via their employer.
+Ask your insurance carrier, agent, or claims center if your coverage includes Empathy.